 Many people think about universities when they hear news about endowment funds.
-That’s not surprising, as the market value of the endowment funds of colleges and universities is $927 billion.
+That’s not surprising, as the market value of college and university endowment funds is $807 billion.

-Much of this has to do with a growing number of university alumni contributing to endowment funds as years pass, as well as prudent investments.
+Much of this is due to a growing number of university alumni contributing to endowment funds as years pass, as well as prudent investments.

-However, such funds are not restricted to educational institutions.
-Universities, churches, hospitals, nonprofit charities and community foundations also have this type of charitable fund.
+However, endowment funds are not exclusive to educational institutions.
+They are also used by churches, hospitals, nonprofit charities, and community foundations.

 The principal value of the endowment fund is kept intact, while the investment earnings can be distributable dollars used for charitable grants to nonprofits.
 Thus, an endowment fund can be held permanently, allowing donors to support causes they care about in perpetuity.

-Donations to endowment funds are tax deductible.
-Donors often set up endowment funds so they can receive charitable tax benefits immediately upon making their donation, while maintaining the social-good grantmaking power for the long-term.
+Donations to endowment funds are tax-deductible.
+San Diego Foundation (SDF) donors often set up endowment funds so they can receive charitable tax benefits immediately upon making their donation, while maintaining the social-good grantmaking power for the long-term.

 Institutions and individuals can donate both cash and non-cash assets – such as stock, mutual funds or real estate – to fund the endowment.

-Charitable organizations that have endowment funds build investment strategies – typically steered by investment committees – that increase the fund’s impact and create sustainable growth.
-Assets are invested into investment portfolios to maximize performance and charitable dollars.
+Charitable organizations with endowment funds build investment strategies – typically steered by investment committees – that increase the fund’s impact and create sustainable growth.
+Assets are invested into investment portfolios to maximize performance and charitable giving.
+San Diego nonprofits use these funds to address critical needs in our region.

 University Endowment Funds